oivvio/nestmux/README.md

-# Nestmux - nested tmux
+# Nestmux - Run nested tmux sessions with ease

 Running nested sessions of `tmux` is a bit of a hassle. `nestmux` is here to make it easier.